LarryWoodside/barsPlus/README.md

 #### Add-ons -> Selection mode

 * You can set the selection mode in "Add-ons" -> "Selection mode"

   * **Standard**: this is the default Qlik Sense selection mode where you can preview multiple selections.

   * **Quick**: this is similar to QlikView classic selection mode where the selection is immediately applied.

 #### Appearance -> Presentation

 * **Orientation**: change the bar format: horizontal or vertical

-* **100% bar chart**: choose "100% bars" to make the stacked bars all the same height with the segments within each bar representing a portion of the total (like a pie-chart in bar format).
-When this is selected, you should also set "Grid height relative to max bar" to 1.
+* **100% bar chart**: choose *100% bars* to make the stacked bars all the same height with the segments within each bar representing a portion of the total (like a pie-chart in bar format).
+When this is selected, you should also set *Grid height relative to max bar* to 1.

 * **Bars with connectors**: connectors are the skewed blocks that join segments in adjacent bars in a stacked bar chart.
 These give an indication of how the segments change.
 The connectors also have tooltips to show the numerical value of the change.